Football Game Notes - 09/09/13

 In 2008, the Connecticut defense was ranked sixth in the country and among the national leaders in most major categories, including ninth in passing defense, 15th in interceptions and 22nd in scoring defense.

-Orlando's work with middle linebacker Danny Lansanah in 2007 helped earn the senior a free agent contract with the Green Bay Packers and later a spot on the Packer's active roster, while weakside linebacker Lawrence Wilson was named a second-team Freshman All-America.
+Orlando's work with middle linebacker Danny Lansanah in 2007 helped earn the senior a free agent contract with the Green Bay Packers and later a spot on the Packers active roster, while weakside linebacker Lawrence Wilson was named a second-team Freshman All-American.

 Prior to Connecticut, Orlando spent three seasons in Philadelphia as the inside linebackers coach at the University of Pennsylvania.
-Orlando began his coaching career by spending the 1994 and 1995 seasons as an assistant coach at the high school level in his home state of Pennsylvania, holding the position of defensive coordinator at Central Catholic High School (1994) and Fox Chapel Area High School (1995) during that span.
+Orlando began his coaching career by spending the 1994 and 1995 seasons as an assistant coach at the high school level in his home state of Pennsylvania, holding the position of defensive coordinator at Central Catholic High School (1994) and Fox Chapel Area High School (1995).

 Orlando was a three-year letterwinner at inside linebacker at Wisconsin and a member of the 1994 Big Ten Championship team that defeated UCLA in the Badgers' first Rose Bowl appearance since 1963.
 At Wisconsin, Orlando played under head coach Barry Alvarez, while his UW defensive coordinator, Dan McCarney, has since had a successful run as head coach at Iowa State.

 Orlando, a native of Pittsburgh, Pa., earned his bachelor's degree in agricultural economics from Wisconsin in 1994.
-Orlando is married to the former Amy Gilmore and the couple has one daughter, Taylor (16).
+Orlando is married to the former Amy Gilmore and the couple has two daughters, Taylor (17) and Addison (2 mos.).

 Todd Orlando File